Harry Lennix

-Harry Joseph Lennix III (born November 16, 1964) is an American actor.
-He is known for his roles as Terrence "Dresser" Williams in the Robert Townsend film The Five Heartbeats (1991) and as Boyd Langton in the science-fiction series Dollhouse.
-Lennix co-stars as Harold Cooper, assistant director of the FBI Counterterrorism Division, on the NBC drama The Blacklist.
-Lennix has also played J'onn J'onzz / Martian Manhunter in the DC Extended Universe films Man of Steel, Batman v Superman: Dawn of Justice, and Zack Snyder's Justice League and will reprise the role in The Flash.
+Harold Joseph Lennix III (born November 16, 1964) is an American actor.
+He is known for his roles as Terrence "Dresser" Williams in the Robert Townsend film The Five Heartbeats (1991) and as Boyd Langton in the Fox science-fiction series Dollhouse.
+Lennix co-starred as Harold Cooper, assistant director of the FBI Counterterrorism Division, on the NBC drama The Blacklist.
+Lennix also played J'onn J'onzz/Calvin Swanwick/Martian Manhunter in the DC Extended Universe films Man of Steel, Batman v Superman: Dawn of Justice, and Zack Snyder's Justice League.
+He was nominated for the 2025 Tony Award for Best Actor in a Play for his role in Purpose.

 Early life

-The youngest of four siblings, Lennix was born in Chicago, Illinois, to Lillian C. (née Vines), a laundress, and Harry Lennix Jr., a machinist.
+The youngest of four siblings, Lennix was born in Chicago, Illinois, to Lillian C. (née Vines), a laundry worker, and Harry Lennix Jr., a machinist.
 His mother was African-American and his father was Creole from Louisiana.
 Lennix attended Quigley Preparatory Seminary South and Northwestern University, where he majored in Acting and Direction.
 In his senior year at Northwestern, he was the coordinator of the African-American student organization, For Members Only.